 7. Note three things you accomplished today.

 Lack of control can breed negativity.
-To keep this feeling at bay, consider what you successfully achieved over the course of your day: for instance, maybe you're cooped up at home, but you woke up early to take a sunrise walk before logging into remote work.
-Or maybe you prepared a healthy lunch, or ticked an item off your to-do list.
-Practise this exercise daily to retrain the brain to focus more on highs rather than lows.
+To keep this feeling at bay, consider what you successfully achieved over the course of your day: for instance, maybe you're cooped up at home, but you woke up early to walk before work.
+Maybe you prepared a healthy lunch, or ticked an item off your to-do list.
+Practise this daily to retrain the brain to focus more on highs rather than lows.

 8. Spend time in nature.

 The great outdoors improves your mood and cognitive capacity.
-Engage with nature in an activity such as gardening, and the benefits are more pronounced.
+Engage with nature by partaking in an activity such as gardening, and the benefits are more pronounced.

 Mindfulness meditation reduces anxiety and stress.
-Use a CD, class, or app (such as Headspace located in the WW app) to guide you.
-Or, bring your attention to the present moment and focus on your breathing, which can help you sidestep negative thoughts about the past and future.
+Join a class or use an app (such as Headspace located in the WW app) to guide you.
+Or, simply bring your attention to the present moment and focus on your breathing, which can help you sidestep negative thoughts about the past and future.
 Start small: during your next 20-second handwashing, try to focus on the way the soap and water feel between your fingers while taking deep belly breaths.

 Loving-kindness meditation is an approach that involves repeating mantras to direct well wishes to yourself ("May I be filled with ease") and others ("May they be filled with ease").
 The goal: to increase self-love, compassion, and other feel-good emotions.
 Give it a go!